mtth/kit/README.rst

      project = Project('path/to/default.cfg')

-To read more on how to configure your Flasker project, refer to the documentation on `GitHub pages`_.
+To read more on how to user Flasker and configure your Flasker project, refer to the documentation on `GitHub pages`_.

 .. _Bootstrap: http://twitter.github.com/bootstrap/index.html